 WITHIN Meditation Interview | February 2019

-GRATITUDE, THE HEARTBEAT OF A MINDFUL PRACTICE
+GRATITUDE, THE HEARTBEAT OF A MEDITATION PRACTICE

 Sitting still and being with our mind is not easy.
 It is a practice.
 When we begin our practice, we are often not sure what we’re looking for or even if we are doing it right.
 Our mind wants to know for how long and how many times we should practice to feel the benefits.
 The experience of getting quiet, really quiet and sitting with ourselves requires a great deal of faith and patience.